 First, you need to get a general idea of what the current health coaching prices are like.
 The best way to do this would be to do a quick Google search and visit a few different health-coaching websites and compare the prices.
 Most offer 2-, 3- and 6-month programs.

 The average health coach rates range between $200 and $500 per month.
-The rule of thumb is to charge a fraction of the cumulative amount upfront to “hook” your client and get them to commit to the initial phase of the program.
+Coaches usually charge a fraction of the cumulative amount upfront to “hook” your client and get them to commit to the initial phase of the program.
 Once they start to see the results, they’re more likely to stay-on.

 If you're just starting, you may want to price your services slightly lower than the industry average.
 This gives you a chance to enroll more clients and get testimonials that you can use in your marketing efforts and build your confidence as you go along.